-Revise Return substitutes the original return once it is filed
+- The revised return will substitute the original return once it is filed.

-You can file Revise Return even if the return has been processed
+- The taxpayer can revise their ITR even if the original/belated return has been processed.

 Revising on your own

-To rectify personal details like residential status, address details, bank details, aadhar number, email or mobile, nature of business code, etc
+- To rectify personal details like residential status, address details, bank details, aadhaar number, email or mobile, nature of business code, etc.

-If you have missed reporting any additional income, foreign income or foreign asset
+- If the taxpayer has missed reporting any additional income, foreign income, or foreign assets.

-When a wrong deduction has been claimed in the original ITR filed
+- If any incorrect deduction has been claimed in the original ITR filed.

 Revising in response to a notice